Apache Mesos

-Apache Mesos is an open-source project to manage computer clusters.
-It was developed at the University of California, Berkeley.
+Apache Mesos was an open-source project to manage computer clusters.
+It was developed at the University of California, Berkeley, and retired in August 2025.

 History

 Mesos began as a research project in the UC Berkeley RAD Lab by then PhD students Benjamin Hindman, Andy Konwinski, and Matei Zaharia, as well as professor Ion Stoica.
 The students started working on the project as part of a course taught by David Culler.
 It was originally named Nexus but due to a conflict with another university's project, was renamed to Mesos.

 Mesos was first presented in 2009 (while still named Nexus) by Andy Konwinski at HotCloud '09 in a talk accompanying the first paper published about the project.
 In 2011 a more developed version was presented in a talk by Zaharia at the Usenix Symposium on Networked Systems Design and Implementation.
 Specifically, he presented the paper on Mesos authored by Benjamin Hindman, Andy Konwinski Ali Ghodsi, Anthony D. Joseph, Randy Katz, Scott Shenker, Ion Stoica and Zaharia himself.

 On July 27, 2016, the Apache Software Foundation announced version 1.
 It added the ability to centrally supply Docker, rkt and appc instances.

 On April 5, 2021, it was voted to move Mesos to the Apache Attic, however the vote was cancelled two days later due to increased interest.